Three New Thermally Enhanced Onshore Oil Projects

 - Goal: Defeat three dirty and risky thermally-enhanced oil and gas development projects in Santa Barbara County

 - Year Started: 2017

-- Clients: Sierra Club Los Padres Chapter
+- Clients: Environmental Defense Center, Santa Barbara County Action Network (SBCAN), Sierra Club Los Padres Chapter

 All three projects depend upon the use of thermal enhancement techniques, including steam injection and steam flooding, to extract the heavy, viscous crude oil located at depths ranging from 2,000 to 5,000 feet below the surface.
 These extremely energy-intensive methods involve super-heating enormous amounts of water to around 500 degrees, pumping it underground at high pressure to loosen the oil which is then sucked up to the surface.
-Drilling deeper and deeper into the Santa Maria Groundwater Basin is extremely risky, particularly given that these enhanced oil drilling techniques threaten the County’s precious groundwater resources.
+Drilling through the Santa Maria Groundwater Basin is extremely risky, particularly given that these enhanced oil drilling techniques threaten the County’s precious groundwater resources.
 Surface water in this area drains into the Sisquoc River or flows out to sea from the San Antonio Creek.
 Cat Canyon is an agricultural region with rolling hills used for cattle grazing, vineyards, and other farming operations.
 It hosts native oak woodland, coastal scrub, annual grassland, and sensitive species afforded special protection by the California Department of Fish and Wildlife.
 Cat Canyon also is home to the towns of Sisquoc and Garey in which people live, work, and recreate.
-Toxic air emissions, oil spills, oil seeps, and other sources of soil and water contamination from these three proposed projects pose serious risks to public health and safety, and undoubtedly will cause severe impacts on the immense natural resources and important agricultural operations currently in Cat Canyon.
+Toxic air emissions, oil spills, hundreds of tanker trucks, and other sources of soil and water contamination from these three proposed projects pose serious risks to public health and safety, and undoubtedly will cause severe impacts on the immense natural resources and important agricultural operations currently in Cat Canyon.

 - Develop and operate 233 new thermally enhanced, steam injections wells